brunodefraine/fmscripts/README.md

 Bash scripts for this task can be checked out from [this repository](https://github.com/brunodefraine/fmscripts) or downloaded as an [archive](https://github.com/brunodefraine/fmscripts/archive/20150915.tar.gz).

 Four scripts are provided: `fmdiff`, `fmdiff3`, `fmresolve` and `fmmerge`.
 They are described below.
 The location of FileMerge is determined through a symbolic link in the PATH environment.
-The included Makefile can create this link by checking a number of standard locations:
+The included Makefile can create this link by checking a number of standard locations and checking `xcode-select -p`.
+To do this:

 ```
 $ make